-Currency intervention occurs when one central bank or more buys (or sells) a currency in the foreign exchange market in order to raise (or lower) its value against another currency.
+A central bank intervention occurs when a central bank buys (or sells) its currency in the foreign exchange market in order to raise (or lower) its value against another currency.

 A significant decline in the value of a currency has the following drawbacks:

-# A nation with a large current account deficit (buys more goods and services than it sells from abroad) that is dependent upon foreign inflows of capital may undergo a dangerous slowdown in the financing of its deficit, which will require rising interest rates to maintain the value of the currency and, could risk serious repercussions on growth.
+- A nation with a large current account deficit (buys more goods and services than it sells from abroad) that is dependent upon foreign inflows of capital may undergo a dangerous slowdown in the financing of its deficit, which will require raising interest rates to maintain the value of the currency and could risk serious repercussions on growth.

-# Pushes up the exchange rate of the nation’s trading partners and drive up the price of their exports in the global market place.
+- It pushes up the exchange rate of the nation’s trading partners and drives up the price of their exports in the global market place.
 This will also trigger serious economic slowdown, especially for export-dependent countries.

 Foreign exchange intervention takes several shapes and forms.
 Here are the most common: